 - ➤ A critical component of investor protection is the registration of entities, products, and professionals.
 Registration promotes transparency and triggers regulatory gate-keeping processes.
 Investors receive important information about securities firms and their activities, products, and professionals.
 Access to this information empowers investors to educate and defend themselves.
 Regulators also can examine activities, entities, products, and professionals for compliance.
-Examinations support the efforts of regulators and many financial institutions to prevent investor harm before it occurs. - Today, the sheer scope and nature of the registration gaps in our markets make it difficult for regulators to fulfill their missions.
+Examinations support the efforts of regulators and many financial institutions to prevent investor harm before it occurs and promote confidence in our markets. - Today, the sheer scope and nature of the registration gaps in our markets make it difficult for regulators to fulfill their missions.
 While the exemption of a type of firm, product, or professional from registration may make sense in isolation, the cumulative effect of such deregulatory measures over the decades has been a net-negative for investor protection and responsible capital formation.

-Background on Registration
+Background on Registration of Micro-Offerings and Finders

-State securities regulators protect investors, promote responsible capital formation, and support inclusion and innovation in our capital markets.
-Over the decades, regulators have watched many federal lawmakers praise the important work of state regulators, scold the federal government for not supporting small businesses and investors enough, and then antithetically vote in favor of legislation that took away the authority state securities regulators need to conduct the important work.
+Over the decades, state securities regulators have watched many federal lawmakers praise the important work of state regulators, scold the federal government for not supporting small businesses and investors enough, and then take contrary positions in favor of legislation that took away the authority state securities regulators need to conduct this important work.
 By way of example, in 1996, the federal government significantly curtailed state authority to regulate investment advisers and mutual funds by enacting the National Securities Markets Improvement Act.
 In 2012 and 2015, the federal government significantly restricted state authority to review and register securities offerings by enacting the Jumpstart Our Business Startups Act and amendments thereto.

-State securities regulators generally require securities, unless specifically exempted, to be registered with the state government before being offered or sold to investors in the state.
+State securities regulators generally require securities, unless specifically exempted, to be registered before being offered or sold to investors in the state.
 Registration may take various forms.
 Registration by "notification" or "filing" is a simplified procedure that is available to certain issuers.
 Registration by "coordination" is available where a registration statement has been filed with the U.S. Securities and Exchange Commission ("SEC") for the security to be distributed, such registration statement having been filed in connection with the same offering being registered under state laws.
 All other non-exempt securities that are to be offered or sold in nonexempt transactions must be registered by "qualification," which requires filing substantially more specific information and documentation than is required under either of the two simplified procedures.

 Securities laws also regulate the conduct of organizations in the securities business.
 The main categories of regulated securities firms are investment advisers and broker-dealers.
-In general, investment advisers with
+In general, investment advisers with over \$100 million in assets under management ("AUM") or that advise registered investment companies

-1 See National Conference of Commissioners on Uniform State Laws, Official Comments to the Uniform Securities Act of 2002 (Feb.
+&lt;sup>1 See National Conference of Commissioners on Uniform State Laws, Official Comments to the Uniform Securities Act of 2002 (Feb.
 10, 2003) ("The little used 'registration by notification' in the 1956 Act Section 302 or 'registration by filing' in RUSA Section 302 are omitted from this Act because of the notice filing approach required by Section 18(b)(2) of the Securities Act of 1933 for federal covered securities, which, in essence, replaces the need for registration by notification.").